What Are Bruises?

 - Repeated bruising of an area can leave permanent yellowish-brown staining from iron depositing in the skin.

 - Bruises usually last about one to two weeks, though some may take a little longer to heal.

 People typically get bruises on the body when they bump into something or when something bumps into them.
 Risk factors for bruises include the following:

 - Bruises can occur in some people who exercise rigorously, such as athletes and weight lifters.
 These bruises result from microscopic tears in blood vessels under the skin.
-Bruising in athletes can also result from direct impact/trauma and be accompanied by an underlying hematoma.
+Bruising in athletes can also result from direct impact/trauma and be accompanied by an underlying hematoma (clotted blood).